THCa vs. THC: Differences in Potency, Side Effects & Benefits

 THC and THCa are both cannabinoids found in the cannabis plant.

-THC is the psychoactive cannabinoid that produces the high effects commonly associated with using marijuana, while THCa is the non-psychoactive precursor to THC that is converted to THC when heated (this process is known as decarboxylation).
+THC is the psychoactive cannabinoid that produces the high effects commonly associated with using cannabis, while THCa is the non-psychoactive precursor to THC that is converted to THC when heated (this process is known as decarboxylation).

 What percent of THCa is high?